Thayer Reno

 we also added lights.

-The young passion fruit vine on the left-hand side has today grown into a productive vine covering some of the pergola, providing a bit of (delicious) shade.
+The young passion fruit vine on the left-hand side has today been joined by a 2nd plant (one is purple passionfruit, the other yellow) and they have grown into a productive vine covering some of the pergola, providing a bit of (delicious) shade.

 Wider, more welcoming steps